writethedocs/www/docs/slack.rst

 In particular,
 please avoid these behaviors:

+* **No Black Sheep** - There may be tools that you don't like.
+There is a good chance there is someone in the room who either helped create or likes to use that tool.
+Don't make them feel bad, they are likely just in a different context.
 * **Let Me Google That For You (LMGTFY)** - If people ask questions that are simple to answer on google, still answer them nicely.
 * **Question Policing** - Some people might ask incomplete questions that are hard to answer.
 Ask follow up questions and act in good faith to help them solve their issues.
 * **Technology Pissing Contests** - We don't care if your tool is faster, better, bigger, stronger.
 We care about creating great documentation for our users.